 From the firepit, look to the northeast and you will see the blue blazes continue.
 At 1.7 miles, you will come across the “hog wall”, which is neat to think about people that used this area in the past.
 Continue down the trail until you reach the bottom of Cow Camp Gap at 2.9 miles.
 On our way down, I heard some strong howling off in the distant which sounded like coyotes.
 Since we’ve heard of this from other hikers, there must be some nearby.
 You will see on the other side of a small stream, the Cow Camp Gap Shelter.
 This is a great spot for any thru-hikers or people that just want to have a packed lunch, rest, or fill up water from the spring.
 We always enjoy reading the logs that thru-hikers and backpackers leave during their trips there.
 Once you see the shelter on the right, just stay on the trail until you reach the junction just ahead.
 The path to the right will take you to the shelter and the spring, but after your stop, you will take the path to the left.
 I imagine that during rainier times, this would be a nice spot to hear a trickling stream, but it was dried out when we were there.

 From the junction at the shelter, you will have another .5 miles to reach the junction with the Appalachian Trail.
-At 3.4 miles, take a right (North) on the Appalachian trail.
+At 3.5 miles, take a right (North) on the Appalachian trail.
 You will continue your ascent through a few switchbacks.
-At 3.6 miles, you will reach the first of two nice spots for an overlook at the edge of the switchback.
+At 3.7 miles, you will reach the first of two nice spots for an overlook at the edge of the switchback.
 Continue on the trail until you reach the large meadow with the summit.
 You will see a few vertical 4 foot high rocks sticking out of the ground.
 On the ground in the rock, you will see the USGS benchmark which marks the summit of Cole Mountain at 4,033 feet.
 Take a moment to enjoy the views at the summit and continue to follow the AT white blazes going north.
 You will see many gorgeous panoramic 360 degree views as you cross along the highlands for a few tenths of a mile.
 The scenery was truly breathtaking as we trekked across the highlands of the saddle, across the bald summit.
+(Note: camping and/or fires are not allowed on the bald of Cold Mountain.)
 At the end of the meadow at 5.2 miles, you will begin your descent into the woods and back to your vehicle.
 You will cross over a fire road, but stay on the white-blazed trail until you reach your vehicle.

 If you are into geocaching, there are a two that you can find along the way.
 The first is at the “hog wall” and the second is near the summit.
 There was also another at Statons Creek Falls, which I feel is one of the prettiest waterfalls in Virginia.
 Here are links to the sites for those that are interested: